DevieraDeviera

 Tokens stored encrypted

-OAuth tokens for GitHub, GitLab, Linear, Jira, and Vercel are stored encrypted at rest in PostgreSQL.
-We use environment-level secrets for encryption keys — tokens are never logged or exposed in API responses.
+OAuth tokens and webhook secrets for all integrations (GitHub, Linear, Jira, GitLab, ClickUp, Vercel) are encrypted with AES-256-GCM before being stored in PostgreSQL.
+Encryption keys are environment-level secrets — tokens are never logged or exposed in API responses.

 API keys hashed with SHA-256